Skip to main content

 1. Heat a little oil in a frying pan and fry the veggie mince until it turns grey.

-2. Peel and chop the carrots.
-Chop the mushrooms, courgettes and garlic.
+2. Peel and chop the carrot.
+Chop the mushrooms, zucchini, and garlic.
 Sauté all the vegetables for about 5 minutes.

-3. Season with chilli and deglaze with soy sauce.
+3. Season with chili and deglaze with soy sauce.
 Set aside until you are ready to fill the baos.

 Filling variation #2: Spinach with Asian spices and a dash of soy sauce